2023 Most Popular Public Health Bachelor's Degree Schools in the Middle Atlantic Region

 After completing their Bachelor's Degree, public health graduates from GWU carry an average student debt load of $21,391.

-New York University landed the #9 spot in the 2023 rankings for the most popular bachelor’s degree public health programs.
-Located in the large city of New York, NYU is a private not-for-profit college with a fairly large student population.
+New York University ranked #9 on this year’s Most Popular Public Health Bachelor’s Degree Schools in the Middle Atlantic Region list.
+Located in the city of New York, NYU is a private not-for-profit college with a very large student population.

 About 79% of the students majoring in public health at the school are women while 21% are male.